Bahmni/bahmni-package/bahmni-docker/README.md

 # Loading Additional Addons to Odoo
 When you want to load additional addons to Odoo instance, you can set the EXTRA_ADDONS_PATH with the directory that contains your modules.
+1. Bring down Odoo if it is already running by doing docker-compose down .
-1. Set the path of your root directory of moduless
+2. Set the path of your root directory of modules to EXTRA_ADDONS_PATH variable.
-2. Restart Odoo instance by running `docker-compose restart odoo`
+3. Restart Odoo instance by running `docker-compose up`
-3. Logout and login to the application
+4. Login to the application
-4. Navigate to `Settings` page in the web and enable Developer Mode
+5. Navigate to `Settings` page in the web and enable Developer Mode
-5. Navigate to Apps page and Click on `Update Apps List`
+6. Navigate to Apps page and Click on `Update Apps List`
-6. Your new module will be listed and you can install it.
+7. Your new module will be listed and you can install it.

 Note: Make sure the addons are compatible with Odoo v10.0